nikouu/mGBA-http/README.md

 When investigating how [Ironmon-Tracker](https://github.com/besteon/Ironmon-Tracker) worked after seeing it on [Arex's stream](https://www.twitch.tv/arex), I noticed [mGBA has a scripting API](https://mgba.io/docs/scripting.html) and more specifically a [socket API](https://mgba.io/docs/scripting.html#lua-root-socket) which I could interact with via C# and it went from there<sup>[[1]](https://github.com/nikouu/mGBA-lua-HelloWorld)</sup><sup>[[2]](https://github.com/nikouu/mGBA-lua-Socket)</sup>.

-mGBA-http builds on the socket API abstraction and adds an HTTP layer to simplify interaction and development - which is exactly what I want for future projects.
+mGBA-http builds on the mGBA socket API abstraction and adds an HTTP layer to simplify interaction and development - which is exactly what I want for future projects.

 ## Contributing
-If you know lua, GameBoy/Advance, or mGBA specifics, I'd love for help.
+If you know Lua, GameBoy/Advance, or mGBA specifics, I'd love for help.

 ## Contact
 If there's a problem feel free to start an issue, otherwise see [my about page](https://www.nikouusitalo.com/about/#contact) on how to contact me.